Andreas Anagnostakis: Career

-After the initial development of the ophthalmoscope, he returned to Greece and became the director of Ophthalmiatreion, a new eye hospital; he held this a position for 41 years until his death.
-He also became an associate professor of ophthalmology and otology at the University of Athens in 1854 before become a full professor in 1856.
+After the initial development of the ophthalmoscope, he returned to Greece and became the director of Ophthalmiatreion, a new eye hospital; he held this position for 41 years until his death.
+He also became an associate professor of ophthalmology and otology at the University of Athens in 1854 before becoming a full professor in 1856.
 He is considered the first ophthalmology professor in Greece.
 Alexios Trantas studied under him during his time at the university.
 Anagnostakis served as the president of the University of Athens in 1877 and was twice the dean of the Medical School, once in 1868 and again in 1873.

 Anagnostakis collaborated with physicians all over the world.
 In 1853, he worked with his former professor Desmarres.)
 In 1867, he returned to Berlin to learn about cataract surgery techniques from Albrecht von Graefe, his collaborator and former professor.
 He also helped Helmholtz with the first version of the ophthalmoloscope.
 He pioneered treatments and surgical methods for entropion; this method is referred to as the Hotz-Anagnostaki Operation.
 Ferdinand Carl Hotz describes it as: "A transverse incision from canthus to canthus is made through the skin and subjacent tissues, but instead of being made near and parallel with the free border (as in former methods), the incision in this operation is to follow the upper border of the tarsus."

 Outside of his clinical work, Anagnostakis greatly enjoyed ancient Greek literature and poetry.
 In 1889, he was asked to judge a theatre competition; in 1896, he translated Maria Stuart by playwright Friedrich Schiller.
 He served as president of the first and second Panhellenic Medical Congress (1882 and 1885, respectively); was director for a medical journal; served as editor for the magazine Asklipios; and collaborated on the medical journal Annales D'oculitistique.
 He wrote extensively as well, including a 7-volume book called The History of Ophthalmology.
 In The Medicine of Aristophanes (1891), he explored the medical subjects mentioned in Aristophanes' plays, and looked at how Hippocrates, Galen, and Paul of Aegina talked about asepsis and antisepsis in his 1889 book The Antiseptic Methods of the Ancients.
-Other books and studies include Ophthalmoscope Anagostaki (1854), Examination of Retina Exploration and Oil Flow by Means of a New Ophthalmoscope (1854), Ophthalmology in Greece and Egypt (1856), On Entrophy and Hair Surgery (1857), The Inventor of Magnifiers (1873), and About the Greek Origin of Convex Lenses.
+Other books and studies include Ophthalmoscope Anagnostaki (1854), Examination of Retina Exploration and Oil Flow by Means of a New Ophthalmoscope (1854), Ophthalmology in Greece and Egypt (1856), On Entrophy and Hair Surgery (1857), The Inventor of Magnifiers (1873), and About the Greek Origin of Convex Lenses.
 Anagnostakis died in Athens on 27 March 1897.

 In 1994, the Hellenic Glaucoma Society began annually awarding the Medal of Honor and Value A. Anagnostaki — A. Tranta, named after him and his student Alexios Trantas, to ophthalmologists contributing to glaucoma research.
 There is also a commemorative bust of him in Markopoulou Square near Chania that incorrectly lists his lifespan as 1896—1897, rather than 1826—1897.